bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 1: 00:34:14

-When Janek came with a proof, He came up with a proof for the three rounds.
+When Yannick came with a proof, He came up with a proof for the three rounds.

 Speaker 0: 00:34:19